maxrp/cred/README.md

 Cred: a tool for querying GPG encrypted YAML credentials
 =========================================================

-A tool for storing passwords in a regular and readily manipulable encrypted format.
+A tool for storing passwords in a regular and encrypted format.

 This tool will: